caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **tls_client_auth** <span id="tls_client_auth"/> enables TLS client authentication one of two ways: (1) by specifying a domain name for which Caddy should obtain a certificate and keep it renewed, or (2) by specifying a certificate and key file to present for TLS client authentication with the backend.

 - **tls_insecure_skip_verify** <span id="tls_insecure_skip_verify"/> turns off TLS handshake verification, making the connection insecure and vulnerable to man-in-the-middle attacks. _Do not use in production._

+- **tls_curves** <span id="tls_curves"/> is a list of elliptic curves to support for the upstream connection.
+Caddy's defaults are modern and secure, so you should only need to configure this if you have specific requirements.

 - **tls_timeout** <span id="tls_timeout"/> is the maximum [duration](/docs/conventions#durations) to wait for the TLS handshake to complete.
 Default: No timeout.